nvitya/hps_fpga/README.md

 ## Pure FPGA Development
 The board can be used also for pure FPGA development, just like anoter board without integrated Hard Processors.
 For the Altera/Intel development you need to download the Intel Quartus Lite with the Cyclone V package.
 The board has an integrated USB Blaster, so the FPGA development is easy.

+### Design Template
+There is a design template for the board here https://fpgacloud.intel.com/devstore/platform/17.0.0/Standard/atlas-soc-de0-nano-soc-baseline-pinout/
+At least it defines the IO PIN connections, but **Unfortunately the clocks in the TOP template (de0_nano_soc_baseline.v) have wrong names so you have to correct them from FPGA_CLKx_5 to CLOCKx_50.**

 ## The Linux...
 The Terasic provides a Linux image with and Angström (?)
 Linux on it.
 The board has an intergrated FTDI USB-UART where you see the Linux console messages and you can log-in, check the board actual IP address, to log in via SSH for smoother control.